collective/collective.transmute/docs/docs/how-to-guides/cli.md

 │ *    dst      PATH  Destination path of the migration [required]                      │ ╰───────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Options ─────────────────────────────────────────────────────────────────────────────╮
-│ --write-report    --no-write-report      Should we write a csv report with all path   │ │                                          transformations?                             │ │                                          [default: no-write-report]                   │ │ --clean-up        --no-clean-up          Should we remove all existing files in the   │
+│ --write-report    --no-write-report      Should we write a CSV report with all path   │ │                                          transformations?                             │ │                                          [default: no-write-report]                   │ │ --clean-up        --no-clean-up          Should we remove all existing files in the   │